-4. Research costs include employee or consultant's time and effort to assess small business service needs in a Center's geographical service area or to research and develop a pilot project or other planned service expansion.
-Research may not include the cost of research tools, software, or reports for the Center or for individual client consulting.
+- 5. Research costs include employee or consultant's time and effort to assess small business service needs in a Center's geographical service area or to research and develop a pilot project or other planned service expansion.
+Research may not include the cost of research tools, software, or reports for the Center or for individual client advising.
 We encourage the use of partnerships and existing best practices for any large research expenditures.
 Research expenditures must be justified in the grant application.
-Any additional research over \$5,000 planned after the original

-- proposal was approved must be submitted with justification to CalOSBA for pre-approval.
-All research costs should be billed under "Research and Marketing." - 5.
+Any additional research over \$5,000 planned after the original proposal was approved must be submitted with justification to CalOSBA for pre-approval.
+All research costs should be billed under "Research and Marketing." - 6.
 Marketing costs include employee or consultants' time and effort, and the associated Fringe benefits, to conduct targeted Center marketing initiatives to underserved small businesses such as, print media (e.g., flyers, brochures, and pull-up banners), digital media (e.g., social media ads), and purchases/subscriptions to databases, marketing services and other technology tools to support outreach, client development and expansion activities (e.g., MailChimp, Constant Contact, Hootsuite).
 We encourage the use of partnerships and research-driven approaches for any large marketing expenditures.
 Marketing expenditures must be justified in the grant application and pre-approved prior to invoicing CalOSBA.
 Any additional marketing (non-labor marketing costs over \$5,000) planned after the original proposal was approved must be submitted with justification to CalOSBA for pre-approval.
 All marketing costs should be billed under "Research and Marketing".
+CalOSBA may re-evaluate the allowable percentage of marketing costs - but not the total award amount -- in case of a disaster event declared by the Governor of California or the President of the United States in the course of the grant year.
+Any such deviations from the original budget must be approved by CalOSBA in writing in advance of performance report submission.